greggelong/prologStudy2021a/README.md

  using this to change the directory on swi-prolog at school.

+  working_directory(_,'C:/Users/gkrei/Documents/Prolog/prologStudy2021/').

+  using this to change the directory os swi-prolog for windows 10 at home.

 ## Chapter seven Context Free Grammars and Definite Clause Grammars